Principal Investigator

 Demiana Eshak

-Demiana is a first-year Biological Sciences major currently working on the Haptic ERP project.
+Demiana is a second-year Biological Sciences major currently working on the Haptic ERP project.
 Her research interests focus on how the brain adapts to different language forms and the neural mechanisms that support both signed and spoken language, as well as how early language experiences influence brain development.
 Outside of the lab, she enjoys reading, volunteering at her local hospital, and hiking.

 Interested in doing research with us as an undergrad?
 Reach out to one of the grad students above to hear more about their needs for their projects!